February 28, 2023

 Let’s check out each one in detail.

-Get Contact Details of the Maternity Benefit Section for more information.
+Get Contact Details of the Maternity Benefit Section to guide your employees if they need more information.

-Whether employed or self-employed, you must complete a Maternity Benefit Application Form (MB1).
+All Irish workers, whether employed or self-employed, are required to complete a Maternity Benefit Application Form (MB1).

-Submit the completed MB1 form with your own details (including the Personal Public Service number or PPS number) to the Maternity Benefit Section of the Department of Social Protection.
+Submit the completed MB1 form with their personal details (including the Personal Public Service number or PPS number) to the Maternity Benefit Section of the Department of Social Protection.

-Complete the form after the employee’s 24th week of pregnancy.
+Complete the form after your employee’s 24th week of pregnancy.

-Fill in the employee’s expected due date and their maternity leave dates.
+Fill in their expected due date and maternity leave dates.

 Remember to complete the Maternity Benefit forms in block letters using a black ballpoint pen.
 No other colour will do.

-Check out our complete guide to Irish Maternity Benefit for everything you must know.
+Check out our complete employer guide to Irish Maternity Benefit for everything you must know.

 Maternity Benefit is one of the social welfare payments expectant mothers can claim.

-Sufficient Pay Related Social Insurance or PRSI contributions.
+Sufficient Pay Related Social Insurance or PRSI contributions paid towards classes A, E, H, and S.

-At least 39 weeks of PRSI paid since the first day of your employment and at least 39 weeks of PRSI paid or credited in the relevant tax year or in the tax year after the relevant tax year.
-For example, if you are going on maternity leave in 2024, the relevant tax year is 2022 and the year after that is 2023.
+At least 39 weeks of PRSI paid since the first day of their employment and at least 39 weeks of PRSI paid or credited in the relevant tax year or in the tax year after the relevant tax year.
+For example, if your employee is going on maternity leave in 2025, the relevant tax year is 2023 and the year after that is 2024.

-Insurable employment up to the first day of your maternity leave.
+Insurable employment up to the first day of their maternity leave.

 Learn what these entail in our Maternity Benefit Eligibility guide.

-Apply online at mywelfare.ie or complete the application forms physically and submit them to the Maternity Benefit office:
+Your employees can apply online at mywelfare.ie or complete a physical application form and submit it to the Maternity Benefit office at:

 Maternity Benefit Section,